ACF104 - Screening History

 |Scheduled learning activities - campus||

-1 x 1-hour class per week, 1 x 2-hour screening per week, 1 x 2-hour seminar per week
+1 x 1-hour lecture per week, 1 x 2-hour screening per week, 1 x 2-hour seminar per week

-Online independent and collaborative learning activities including: 1 x 1-hour class per week, 1 x 2-hours screening per week, 1 x 1-hour seminar per week equivalent
+Online independent and collaborative learning activities including: 1 x 1-hour lecture per week, 1 x 2-hours screening per week, 1 x 1-hour seminar per week equivalent

 This course introduces students to the history of screen culture.
 It highlights the interests that today shape the ways we interpret and understand our shared cinematic past.
 Topics explored include early cinema, film genres, feminist film, queer cinema, experimental film and transmedia.
 We use seminal films to explore these topics.